Qumulo/docs/_includes/content-reuse/admin-guides/replicating-data/creating-managing-continuous-replication-relationship.md

 ## To Create a Replication Relationship
 {% include important.html content="A replication job doesn't begin until you authorize the relationship on the target cluster." %}

-1. Log in to the Web UI on the source cluster.
+1. Log in to the Qumulo Core Web UI on the source cluster.

 1. Click **Cluster > Replication**.